How to Splice Barbed Wire: Step-by-Step Guide

 Step 1: Work safely before you touch the wire

 Wear heavy gloves, long sleeves, and eye protection.
 Barbed wire stores energy under tension and can whip when cut.
-Clear brush and debris around the break so you can move safely and keep the splice visible.
+Clear brush and debris around the break so you can move safely and keep the splice visible throughout the repair.

 Step 2: Stabilize posts and remove damaged wire

-If a line post failed, replace and brace it first.
-Then cut out damaged wire with enough extra length to create overlap.
-Red Brand recommends clearing the damaged section and then splicing the exposed ends.
+If a line post failed, replace and brace it before touching the wire.
+Then cut out the damaged section, leaving enough tail on each end to create solid overlap for the splice.
+Red Brand recommends clearing the full damaged section first and then working the exposed ends — do not splice into a section that still has kinks or corrosion.

 Step 3: Re-tension the line